mnru/VBA-Module-Import-Export/README.md

 ### compose

-    when source folder xxxx is selected,works below (if not exists, make folder bin and yyyy.xlsm are composed.
+    when select source folder xxxx ,works below
+    (if not exists, make folder bin and macro file yyyy.xlsm.
     (yyyy is parent folder name)
-    if yyyy.xlsm exists,the file is recomposed.)
+    if yyyy.xlsm exists,recompose it.)

  + yyyy
     + xxxx